Growing of vegetables and melons, roots and tubers — Strategic Scorecard

 View FR06 attribute details

-• Metric: Vertical integration accounts for approximately 40% of production-to-retail value chains in major OECD markets.
+• Metric: Vertical integration and long-term contracts now cover approximately 60% of production-to-retail value chains in major OECD markets, replacing the need for speculative hedging.

 View FR07 attribute details